Unlocking international markets: How UK businesses can expand overseas though different legal agreements

 Whilst this limits the distributors you can work with, it may in turn incentivise an exclusive distributor to focus and invest heavier on marketing and distribution channels.
 A distributor often possess local knowledge, has a local client base and often agrees to take on the high risks and costs associated with promoting a new product, which is essential where intensive brand-building is required within a new market.

-If you have concerns regarding a distributor’s performance, you can draft in benchmarks (such as minimum sales volumes), exclusivity withdrawal terms or termination rights if that may be exercised if such benchmarks are not met.
+If you have concerns regarding a distributor’s performance, you can draft in benchmarks (such as minimum sales volumes), exclusivity withdrawal terms or termination rights that may be exercised if such benchmarks are not met.
 UK businesses will also be keen to draft in obligations placing responsibility on distributors to comply with local formalities and obtain any necessary permits at an early stage.

 Non-exclusive Distribution